 When COVID-19 hit Australia, there was quick and effective action to ensure that people in Australia would not only be safe from the virus, but would also be safe from extreme hardship.

-The pre-pandemic rate was set below the poverty line.
+The pre-pandemic rate was well below the poverty line.
 It meant recipients had to live on just $40* a day – not enough to even cover life’s basics like rent, food and medicine.

-67% of recipients of JobSeeker at this pre-pandemic rate were living in poverty.
+67% of recipients of JobSeeker at the pre-pandemic rate were living in poverty.

-Without job security and adequate social security, thousands of Australians will be plunged even further into poverty.
+Without job security and adequate social security, hundreds of thousands of Australians will be plunged even further into poverty.

 Each one of us, at any time, can find ourselves suddenly without a job.
 When we fall out of employment, we need a fair and adequate social security safety net to catch us.